We don’t support this browser anymore.

 Growth of Disney+ has been phenomenal and the service quickly emerged as a worthy opponent for industry titans.
 The part that gives Disney an edge is its pre-existing stable of intellectual property.
 It has a pre-loaded and pre-approved content cupboard.
 Disney is well-placed to capture demand.
 But every story has a villain.

 Disney+ has grappled with eye-watering costs.
 Getting a streaming service off the ground is not a cheap undertaking.
 Nor is attracting customers, especially in the early stages.
 But with most of the groundwork now in place, operations are being streamlined.
-That’s delivering huge cost savings and helping boost profitability.
+And new subscribers can be added with little additional cost, meaning any new subscription revenue largely flows straight down to the profit line.

 The competitive landscape remains very tricky, so continued success will hinge on delivering new content to keep eyes on screens.
-Subscriber numbers are edging in the right direction.
-And while we admire Disney's position, consumers are fickle beings, and there's no guarantee Disney will reign supreme. but that can change in a flash.
+Subscriber numbers are continuing to move in the right direction.
+While we admire Disney's position, consumers are fickle beings, and there's no guarantee Disney will reign supreme.

 Streaming being a long-term success is important because Disney's broader media business is heavily exposed to traditional linear TV.
 Cable to you and me.
 We think the likes of ESPN is a great asset, especially its streaming potential, but the legacy industry is in structural decline.

-At nearly $42bn, Disney is carrying a fair whack of debt.
+At nearly $40bn, Disney is carrying a fair whack of debt.
 A lot of that's a hangover from the mega-merger with Fox.
-The group's substantial free cash flow means we aren't overly concerned, but debt management could take precedence over the medium term and will need to be monitored.
+The group's improved and substantial free cash flow means we aren't overly concerned, but debt management could take precedence over the medium term and will need to be monitored.

 There’s no denying it, Disney’s an excellent brand.
 But growth in the streaming business is likely to be the main driver of sentiment in the near-term.
-We’re happy profits have started to flow in from this side of the business, but given the highly competitive landscape, we’d like to see more evidence of progress before getting too excited.
+We’re happy profits are flowing in from this side of the business, but given the highly competitive landscape, we’d like to see more evidence of progress before getting too excited.
 And as always there could be ups and downs along the way.

 Disney key facts